Abdullah1186/MChem_DGMs/README.md

 ## Disclaimers and Extra Notes

 - Many features of the code do not currently work, especially in the functional group script.
 Feel free to contribute fixes~!
 - Francesco Bartucca is the original creator of the elemental, structural, and functional group analysis code.
-I have only tweaked it for my own data and added some extra features like sampling based on atom count.
+I have only tweaked it for my own data and added some extra features.
 - The EDM model for DRUGS is located on the SULIS HPC, which is currently inaccessible.
 For information on generating molecules using EDM and the DRUGS dataset, see:
   🔗 [Maurer Group Docs](https://maurergroup.github.io/MaurerGroupDocs/)